woodard/libabigail/doc/manuals/abidiff.rst

     In the resulting report, do not display the linkage names of the added, removed, or changed functions or variables.

+  * --no-unreferenced-symbols

+    In the resulting report, do not display change information about function and variable symbols that are not referenced by any debug information.
+Note that for these symbols not referenced by any debug information, the change information displayed is either added or removed symbols.

   * --suppressions <*path-to-suppressions*>